Ghanii27/INFO6205_PSA_FinalProject/README.md

 - There are two versions we made as a part of the project ( *DEMO VIDEOS AVAILABLE IN THE REPOSITORY* )

 - 1. Training Version : To train the menace against human strategy UI that shows the progress of the training as a part of requirement
-- 2. Game Version : Program to train a menace and UI to play against a player
+- 2. Game Version : Program that enables a player to play against the menace that is trained using the above program

 # Steps to run the project